dungba88/promise4j/README.md

 ## how to use

 First you have to construct a deferred object, which is an instance of `Deferred`.
 There is `AsyncDeferredObject` and `SyncDeferredObject` that is ready to use.
 The asynchronous version will use [spinlocks](https://en.wikipedia.org/wiki/Spinlock) to be thread-safe, while the synchronous version will make use of `synchronized` keyword.
-The synchronous version is deprecated, since it can cause deadlocks.
+The synchronous version is not favored, since it can cause deadlocks.
 To create an asynchronous deferred object:

 ```java
 DeferredObject<SomeResponseClass, SomeExceptionClass> deferred = new AsyncDeferredObject<>();